ncecere/prompt-library/README.md

 ### Local Development

 Prerequisites:
-- Node.js 18.17 or later
+- Bun 1.0 or later (Install from https://bun.sh)
-- npm or yarn

 1. Clone the repository:
 ```bash